SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 ```

 The `#fourCharacterCode` macro takes a string that's four characters long
-and returns a unsigned 32-bit integer
+and returns an unsigned 32-bit integer
 that corresponds to the ASCII values in the string joined together.
 Some file formats use integers like this to identify data
 because they're compact but still readable in a debugger.
-The <doc:Macros#Implementing-Macros> section below
+The <doc:Macros#Implementing-a-Macro> section below
 shows how to implement this macro.

 To expand the macros in the code above,
 the compiler reads the Swift file
 and creates an in-memory representation of that code
 known an as *abstract syntax tree*, or AST.
-The AST makes the code's meaning and structure explicit,
+The AST makes the code's structure explicit,
 which makes it easier to write code that interacts with that structure ---
 like a compiler or a macro implementation.
 Here's a representation of the AST for the code above,